FilipeOCastro/FilipeOCastro/README.md

 ## Hello  ~~World~~ There! [](https://komarev.com/ghpvc/?username=filipeocastro)

-- 🔭 I’m currently working in Foxconn
+- 🔭 I’m currently working in DEKRA

 ### How to reach me